dwyl/learn-flutter/README.md

 learn about [logging in with Firebase](./guides/login-firebase-tutorial.md) or [webviews in Flutter](./guides/webview-tutorial.md)

-If you want to see more examples, check these out!
+If you want to see more fully tested, check these out!
 - [flutter-todo-list-tutorial](https://github.com/dwyl/flutter-todo-list-tutorial)
 - [flutter-counter-example](https://github.com/dwyl/flutter-counter-example)